jeffreysbrother/spaces/README.md

 #Spaces

-Running this script updates the file names within some directory by replacing spaces with hyphens and uppercase characters with lowercase ones.
-To make this script executable and accessible globally, we must follow these instructions:
+Running this script updates the file names within the current working directory by replacing spaces with hyphens and uppercase characters with lowercase ones.
+To make this script executable and accessible globally, we must follow the following instructions.

-> Note: these steps assume the use of Zsh.
-If you are using bash, the steps will be slightly different.
+> Note: we assume the use of Zsh.
+If you are using bash, the steps will be different.
+If this is the case, it will be beneficial to first understand the differences between the way OSX and Linux use the various bash shell config files.
 I, personally, use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) (a Zsh configuration management framework) and these instructions appear to work just fine on both OSX (El Capitan) and Ubuntu (16.04 LTS).

 ###OSX and Linux (POSIX systems)